 am [update: was] a political scientist who studies the micro-foundations of political behavior in the Arab Gulf states using original public opinion data and survey experiments.
 Substantively, my work has investigated a wide range of topics, including the rentier state and its reform, voting behavior, the political economy of sectarianism, social movements, youth politics, anti-immigrant sentiment, migrant experience and integration, cultural barriers to female labor force participation, and drivers of honor-based gender violence.
 I am also interested in the effects of Middle East authoritarianism on public participation in opinion research and popular conceptualizations of public opinion itself.

-am an Associate Research Professor at the Social and Economic Survey Research Institute
+am [update: was] an Associate Research Professor at the Social and Economic Survey Research Institute